littledan/spec/document/execution/instructions.rst

 Exiting :math:`\instr^\ast` with label :math:`L`
 ................................................

-When the end of an instruction sequence is reached without a jump or trap aborting it, then the following steps are performed.
+When the end of a labelled instruction sequence is reached without a jump or trap aborting it, then the following steps are performed.

 1. Let :math:`n` be the arity of :math:`L`.